Finitely Dependent Insertion Processes: Weighted Insertion

 \subsection{Necessary conditions for \tx{$k$}{k}-dependence}

-Consider a graph $G$ satisfying property (C).
+Consider a weighted digraph $G$ satisfying property (EC).
 In this subsection, we present necessary conditions for the associated insertion process to be finitely dependent.
-We show that such graphs must contain directed triangles (\cref{thm:lackTri}) and must be strongly connected (\cref{prop:connect}). \begin{dfn} A {\bf directed triangle on $(a,b)$} is a triple of vertices $(a,b,c)\in V^3$ that satisfy $w(a,b)\; w(b,c)\; w(a,c)>0$. \end{dfn}
+We show that such digraphs must contain directed triangles (\cref{thm:lackTri}) and are not too far from being strongly connected (\cref{lem:restrictiveStructure}).